 Forming a habit of saving is crucial for any youngster.
 The trick is simple.
 Always save any disposable income by default and spend only when necessary.
 Put aside 10-20% of your monthly salary as savings and only spend the remaining 80-90% for essential daily expenses.
+You can consider starting a savings insurance plan to take advantage of the interest rate.
 The earlier you start saving the more compound interest you can earn from your capital.

 As for spending, one has to distinguish "needs" from "wants".
 If you can live life easily without a certain item for over a month, the chances are it’s not a ‘must-have’.

 When you begin to work in a company, the employer is obliged to ensure you are in the Mandatory Provident Fund after 60 days of employment.
 Both parties, you and your employer, contribute a minimum 5% of your salary each month to the fund.
 Never underestimate the importance of how a well-managed MPF plan can make a huge difference when you retire.

 To enjoy a well-thought-out plan, you need to consider life’s, uncertainties.
 In order to protect yourself and your loved one's happiness, insurance is indispensable.